abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/two_phases_approaches.rst

 ``UnActiveLNS``
 """""""""""""""

+..  only:: draft

     // Operator which relaxes all inactive nodes and one sub-chain of six
     // consecutive arcs.
 That way the path can be improve by inserting inactive
     // nodes or swaping arcs.
     UNACTIVELNS,

     // This enum is used in Solver::MakeOperator associated with an evaluator
     // to specify the neighborhood to create. enum EvaluatorLocalSearchOperators {
     // Lin–Kernighan local search.
     // While the accumulated local gain is positive, perform a 2opt or a 3opt
     // move followed by a series of 2opt moves.
 Return a neighbor for which the